-School environments can be a fruitful field for speech pathologists, because early identification and diagnosis of speech, language and swallowing disorders is growing, precipitating the need for school speech pathologists.
-Schools are also seeing growth in enrollment, which will also create more needs for SLPs.
+School environments can be a fruitful field for speech pathologists, as early identification and diagnosis of speech, language, and swallowing disorders are increasing, creating a need for school speech pathologists.
+Schools are also seeing enrollment growth, which will create greater demand for SLPs.

 Below you will learn about speech-language pathology jobs at schools, including qualifications, work environment, specialized skills and more.